APHL-Infectious-Disease/Group_2/README.md

 ## Introduction

-**A.F.T.G.E.R** (A Francisella tularensis Genome Exploration Resource) is a bioinformatics pipeline for the analysis of whole genome sequencing data of *Francisella tularensis* isolates from paired-end short-read whole genome sequencing data.
+**A.F.T.G.E.R** (A Francisella tularensis Genome Exploration Resource) is a bioinformatics pipeline for the analysis of whole genome sequencing data of *Francisella tularensis* isolates from short-read whole genome sequencing data.
 It accepts paired fastq files and will perform pre-processing, de-novo assembly, QC metrics, identification of AMR genes, SNP typing, and data visualization.

 ## Components